hlaidlaw/StudentUnionArtsFestival/README.md

 The aim of the site was to mimic a gallery and how a visitor would feel at the arts festival, if like previous years the art festival was in person.

-The format of the website was to have a main page (created by my colleage Robin) with six doors : performance, written, photography, music, digital, and craft.
+The format of the website was to have a main page (created by my colleague Robin) with six doors : performance, written, photography, music, digital, and craft.
 These doors linked to the pages I made with the art submitted in frames on the main page.
-Inidivudal works on this page could also be selected and then the user is taken to a page with a large version of the artwork and a description, this mimics in a real gallery moving closer to the artwork to understand more.
+Individual works on this page could also be selected and then the user is taken to a page with a large version of the artwork and a description, this mimics in a real gallery moving closer to the artwork to understand more.